-- (i) for the identification of factors leading to child pregnancies and the dropping out of institutions of basic education, by children; and - (ii) that prevent the dropping out of children from institutions of basic education; and - (c) put in place programmes for the assistance and education of vulnerable children and children in areas identified as having a high dropout rate owing to child pregnancy; - (d) collaborate with the relevant stakeholders in the establishment of dropout prevention programmes that provide information and education to build upon the children's own knowledge, skills, values and attitudes; and - (e) put in place programmes for the capacity building of child parents that aim at imparting skills including entrepreneurial skills to ensure that they practice responsible family life and that they are able to support their family. - (2) Prevention programmes established under subsection (1) shall - (a) involve the parents and guardians of the children in the governance of institutions of basic education and in the development of the code of conduct of the institution and strategies to prevent teenage pregnancies; - (b) encompass the provision of relevant information and support for the prevention of teenage pregnancies; - (c) include the sensitisation of children and their parents on issues that have a negative impact on the school attendance of children; - (d) create linkages between institutions of basic education and the communities they serve with the aim of encouraging school attendance, sensitization and collaboration on issues affecting school attendance; and - (e) promote healthy lifestyles through positive role modelling and encouraging children to participate in activities and advocacy and awareness programmes that have a positive impact and encourage a healthy lifestyle.
+- (i) aimed at capacity building for child parents to ensure that they are able to support their families; and - (ii) for responsible parenting. - (2) Prevention programmes established under subsection (1) shall - (a) involve the parents and guardians of the children in the governance of institutions of basic education and training and in the development of the code of conduct of the institution and strategies to prevent teenage pregnancies; - (b) encompass the provision of relevant information and support for the prevention of teenage pregnancies; - (c) include the sensitisation of children and their parents on issues that have a negative impact on the school attendance of children; - (d) create linkages between institutions of basic education and training and the communities they serve with the aim of encouraging school attendance, sensitization and collaboration on issues affecting school attendance; and - (e) promote healthy lifestyles through positive role modelling and encouraging children to participate in activities and advocacy and awareness programmes that have a positive impact and encourage a healthy lifestyle. - 7.
+(1) Each institution of basic education and training shall develop a management plan for the support of any learner who falls pregnant while enrolled in the institution.

+Management

-7. (1) Each institution of basic education shall develop a management plan for the support of any child who falls pregnant while in school.
+- (2) The management board of an institution of basic education and training shall - (a) put in place programmes with the aim of preventing teenage pregnancies; - (b) treat each case of a learner who falls pregnant while in an institution of basic education and training confidentially and professionally;

-Management plans.

-- (2) The management board of an institution of basic education shall - (a) put in place programmes with the aim of preventing teenage pregnancies and encouraging positive sexual behaviour amongst children in the institution: - (b) treat each case of a child who falls pregnant while in an institution of basic education confidentially and professionally; - (c) adopt an inclusive approach that involves the support of the child and parents or guardians of the affected child or children who are at risk of dropping out of school; and - (d) in putting in place interventions or responses in situations of child drop out, ensure that the educational interests of the child are upheld. - 8.
-(1) Every child who - - (a) while in an institution of basic education, falls pregnant and as a result, drops out of school; or - (b) is of school going age but falls pregnant while out of school, shall have the right to be readmitted or enrolled into an institution of basic education. - (2) Every child under subsection (1) shall have the right to $\,$ - (a) remain in school and to receive the necessary support to continue with their education and participate fully during their pregnancy or as a parent student; - (b) fully participate in educational programs and activities of the institutions of basic education; and - (c) guidance and support to enable the child to return to her regular education programme after delivery and after the baby is weaned. - 9.
+- (c) adopt an inclusive approach that involves the support of the child and parents or guardians of the affected child or children who are at risk of dropping out of school; and - (d) in putting in place interventions or responses in situations of child drop out, ensure that the educational interests of the child are upheld. - 8.
+(1) Every child who - - (a) While enrolled in an institution of basic education and training, falls pregnant and as a result, drops out of school; or - (b) is of school going age but falls pregnant while out of school, shall have the right to be readmitted or enrolled into an institution of basic education and training.

+- (2) Every child under subsection (1) shall have the right to - - (a) remain in school and to receive the necessary support to continue with their education and participate fully during their pregnancy or as a parent learner; - (b) fully participate in educational programs and activities of the institution; - (c) guidance and support to enable the child to return to her regular education programme after delivery and after the baby is weaned; and - (d) be re-admitted at the same level the child was in before they left the institution to deliver the baby unconditionally. - (3) Where a child intends to join an institution of basic education and training other than that which the child was in prior to her pregnancy, the principal shall, in consultation with the Sub-County Director of Education facilitate the child in gaining admission into another institution of basic education and training. - 9.
 (1) The National and county governments shall - - (a) develop and implement a plan for identifying and re-engaging -

-Rights of pregnant and parenting students.
+Rights of pregnant and parenting learners.